SMTG-Bham/doped/docs/Tips.rst

-    The classification of electronic states as band edges or localized orbitals is based on the similarity of orbital projections and eigenvalues between the defect and bulk cell calculations (see docstrings/python API for ``get_eigenvalue_analysis``).
+    The classification of electronic states as band edges or localized orbitals is based on the similarity of orbital projections and eigenvalues between the defect and bulk cell calculations (see the :class:`~doped.core.DefectEntry` :meth:`~doped.core.DefectEntry.get_eigenvalue_analysis()`
+    docstring).
 You may want to adjust the default values of the ``similar_orb/energy_criterion`` keyword arguments, as the defaults may not be appropriate in all cases.
 In particular, the P-ratio values can give useful insight, revealing the level of (de)localisation of the states.
 It is recommended to additionally manually check the real-space charge density (i.e. ``PARCHG``) of the defect state when possible, to confirm the identification of a PHS.

 .. note::